 How many times was she going to do this today?

-The energy around him grew more violent, and he held up his hand, dazzling bright with an energy beyond her comprehension.
-Death followed the Prince like a shadow, and all she knew is she didn't think it was fair for her to go like this.
+The energy around him expanded outwards again, less violently and more precise, and he held up his hand, dazzling bright with an energy beyond her comprehension.
+Death followed the Prince like a shadow, and all she could think is she didn't think it was fair for her to go like this.

 She grabbed his fist with both hands, the hand that held her life or death.
 She looked up into his face pleadingly.
 "Give me a minute to explain."

-The Prince regarded her with wary surprise.
+The Prince regarded her touchwith wary surprise.
 She waited for his response with anguished eyes.

 His ki finally died down, until their fighting faces were lit only by lamp light.